 - Farm bill negotiations underway, Brown outlines priorities

 - Important things to know for the 95th OFBF annual meeting

 - Students invited to learn more about political process through Capitol Challenge

 Reporters, please visit our news room located in the Media and Publications section of this site.

-The Ohio Farm Bureau Foundation is offering a series of Agricultural Action and Awareness Grants for the 2010-11 program year.
-The $1,000 - $3,000 grants support programs and projects focusing on agricultural education, environmental and/or economic development.
+The Ohio Farm Bureau Foundation continues to develop programs helping smaller, community-based groups, and has awarded a series of Agricultural Action and Awareness Grants for the 2011 program year.

 With gas prices continuing to skyrocket, interest in tapping into Ohio’s natural resources for gas and oil is booming.
 More and more landowners are being approached by strangers asking if they are interested in leasing their property for oil and natural gas exploration.

 President Obama recently signed a tax relief bill that sets for two years an estate tax rate exemption of $5 million with a maximum rate of 35 percent.

 “Monday: All this snow is pretty but I could do without it.
 It makes life on a farm more work.”
 That’s a post on the Farmer’s Diary blog from Butler County Farm Bureau member and dairy farmer Rosemary Beeler, as she tells about her day on the farm.

 Leah Finney has been named director of legal education for Ohio Farm Bureau Federation.